-- Possible causes: recent infection or illness, excessive stress, side effect of a medication, allergies, rheumatoid arthritis, myelofibrosis or leukemia, for example;
+- Possible causes: infection or recent disease, excess stress, side effects of medication, allergies, rheumatoid arthritis, myelofibrosis or leukemia;

-- What are the symptoms: These are rare, but may include fever above 38°C, dizziness, difficulty breathing, tingling in the arms and legs and loss of appetite.
+- Symptoms: these are rare, but they may include fever over 100.4º F (38ºC), dizziness, difficulty breathing, tingling in the arms or legs and loss of appetite;

-- Some causes: anemia, use of antibiotics and diuretics, poor nutrition or weak immune system caused by HIV, leukemia, lupus or chemotherapy, for example;
+- Possible causes: anemia, use of antibiotics or diuretics, bad nutrition, weakned immune system caused by HIV, leukemia, lupus or chemotherapy;

-High white blood cells in the urine can also be a sign of pregnancy, especially when accompanied by an increase in the amount of proteins in the urine.
-In these cases one should take a pregnancy test or consult a gynecologist to avoid false diagnosis.
+In addition, high leukocytes in the urine can also be a sign of pregnancy, especially when accompanied by an increase in the number of proteins in the urine.
+In these cases, you will need to do a pregnancy test or go to a gynecologist to avoid false diagnosis.